Training a custom router

 To get started, let's download the dataset that we've prepared for this example:

-Next, we'll create a train.py file and import pandas and notdiamond.toolkit, which we'll use to train our custom router:
+Next, we'll create a file and import the dependencies we'll use to train our custom router:

 import pandas as pd